enterpriseready/enterpriseready/content/gdpr/useful-gdpr-links.md

 date = "2016-10-25T00:00:00Z"
-title = "Other useful GDPR links" type = "gdpr"
+title = "Other useful GDPR links" type = "gdpr" metadescription = "A collection of resources for SaaS companies to understand the GDPR." pagetitle = "EnterpriseReady: Best GDPR links for SaaS companies"
 +++

 We’re not the only people reading, writing and thinking about GDPR.
 Aside from our collection of SaaS-company GDPR policies and documentation, here is a collection of links to other places where you’ll find some insightful discussion on the forthcoming law.